 Some adventure activities in Queenstown will get your heart racing while others will have you our exploring the great outdoors and scenery.
 Expect epic views, anxious screams, and of course, adrenaline-filled giggles.
 No trip to Queenstown is complete without doing at least one adventure tour or experience.

-But what adventure activites are the best in Queenstown?
+But what adventure activities are the best in Queenstown?
 What exactly are the best options to choose from?

 That’s why I’ve written this blog.
 It includes info about 25 different Queenstown adventure activities including important info such as what to expect, the price, the best time of year, and more.
 These tours all range in how “extreme” they are, and as such, even if you aren’t a huge adrenaline junkie I’m sure you’ll find a few suitable experiences mentioned in this blog.

 And for you thrill-seekers, look no further.
-This blog also includes the most crazy, extreme, and adventurous things you can do in Queenstown!
+This blog also includes the craziest, extreme, and adventurous things you can do in Queenstown!

 25 Adventure Activities in Queenstown

 Jet boating is likely one of the most popular adventure activities in Queenstown.
 Not only is it a ton of fun, but it is an affordable and exciting way to get out on the water to soak in unique vantage points.

 From inside a speed boat, you’ll race around rivers and lakes stopping only inches from the shoreline or rocks.
 Your driver will execute 360-degree spins with speed.
 You’ll scream and laugh the entire time, I guarantee it.